zincsamael/muppy/muppy/doc/source/tutorial.rst

 which then creates a command (Tk speak) and adds it's name to a list called `self._tclCommands`.

 So what do we know so far?
-Everytime a Path Browser is opened, a window is created, but not deleted when closed again.
+Every time a Path Browser is opened, a window is created, but not deleted when closed again.
 It has something to do with the `wakeup` method of the window, which is being wrapped as a command and linked to the window list menu.
 Also, we have traced this wrapping back to Tkinter, where